 And they don’t know where to volunteer or how easy it really is to make a significant difference.

-So we’re here to make it easier for you with the Family Volunteer Challenge.
+So we’re here to make it easier for you with the Family Volunteer Challenge for February.

 How the Family Volunteer Challenge Works:

 Every month, we’ll post a family-friendly service activity you and your kids can do together.

 It’s 12 months, 1 activity each month, 10-30 minutes each month.